 The course is designed to bring you through the information in a logical manner.
 First you will start with the very basics of the computer and smoothly move through more difficult features.
 In the late units, we will revisit some of the earlier topics but delve into more advanced information about those earlier topics.
-Each unit has a short video introduction to the unit, instructor's notes, and readings from the text.
+Each unit has readings from the eTextbook, short videos, in-chapter assignments, end-of-module and end-of-chapter quizzes.